Stem Cell Science

-Yes, various tests will be run on your baby's birth tissue to ensure that only viable and safe to use samples are being put into storage.
+Yes, various tests will be run on your baby's birth tissue to ensure that only samples which are viable and safe to use are put into storage.

-The laboratory has full backup systems in case of a utility failure.
+The CellSure storage facility has full backup systems in case of a utility failure.
 The temperature and the liquid nitrogen level of the tanks are monitored both electronically and manually.
 In case of a temporary power outage, generators will turn on.
 If ever needed, our CellSure tanks are transportable, and we can safely and easily move them to a new location.

 Withdrawal for Therapy

-Blood stem cells from birth tissues can be used by your child, as well as first and second degree relatives.
-Tissue stem cells from birth tissues can be used by first- and second-degree blood relatives without matching.
+Blood stem cells from birth tissues can be used by your child, as well as first- and second-degree relatives without matching.

-- A first-degree relative is defined as a close blood relative which includes the individual's parents, full siblings, or children
+- A first-degree relative is defined as your baby’s close blood relatives (parents, full siblings, or future children)

-- A second-degree relative is defined as a blood relative which includes the individual's grandparents, grandchildren, aunts, uncles, nephews, nieces or half-siblings and double cousins
+- A second-degree relative is defined as your baby’s grandparents, grandchildren, aunts, uncles, nephews, nieces or half-siblings and double cousins

 Should the need arise, contact client services 866-646-6171.
-We will send you and the licensed physician release forms.
-Once CellSure receives all completed forms please allow 10 business days for processing.
+We will send release forms to both you and the licensed physician that you have chosen to receive the stem cells.
+Once CellSure receives all completed forms, please allow 10 business days for processing.
 CellSure will work with your physician to arrange release and shipping to a medical clinic or hospital within the United States.
-Cellsure will not be responsible for any testing that the requesting physician may require.
+CellSure will not be responsible for any testing that the requesting physician may require.

 CellSure does not charge a withdrawal fee.
 However, you will be responsible for shipping charges to send living stem cells to the treatment clinic via cryogenic courier.
 These charges must be collected prior to shipping.
-Any remaining storage will be charged at the standard yearly fee.
+Stem cells remaining in storage will be charged at the standard yearly fee.

 Managing my Account

-Simply log into your CellSure account using your email and password you created at time of enrollment.
-You will be able to manage your account in several ways, update personal information, update payment information, make additional payments, apply for another donation or storage.
+Simply log into your CellSure account using your email and the password you created at the time of enrollment.
+You will be able to manage your account in several ways, update personal information, update payment information, and apply for another donation or storage.

 You may cancel your account any time by contacting CellSure.
-Cellsure will send you a release form to fill out and you will need to provide proof of your identity.
+CellSure will send you a release form to fill out and you will need to provide proof of your identity.
 Your account needs to be in good standing before cancelling.
-CellSure will not refund the annual storage fee.
+CellSure will not refund the annual storage fees.

 Learn more about CellSure

-CellSure provides both private and public storage.
-Private banks store stem cells for family use and Public banks collect donations for patients who might need them.
+CellSure is a fully integrated public and private bank.
+Private banks store stem cells for family use and public banks collect donations for patients who might need them.